parallel-markets/handbook/work/coordination.md

 ### GitHub
 GitHub is used to version all of our product code, technical documentation and other text-based projects like this Handbook.
 In general, projects should be public (like this Handbook) unless they are confidential.

-### Clubhouse
-We use [Clubhouse](https://clubhouse.io) to keep track of "To Do" lists per project.
-Your team may use Clubhouse however it makes everyone more productive, but you should [document your team's process](#documentation-notebook).

 ### Email
 Email is a last resort for internal communication (though often the only choice for external communication).

 ### Google Hangouts
 Google Hangouts is our preferred video chat service (other than Slack calls for scheduled meetings).
 [Please avoid Zoom](https://techcrunch.com/2020/03/31/zoom-at-your-own-risk/) if you can.

+### Team Specific Tools
+Some teams use tools unique to their processes.
+For instance, the product team uses [Shortcut](https://shortcut.com) for project management, and the sales team uses [Salesforce](https://salesforce.com) to keep track of the status of their work.

+Your team may use these tools in whatever way leads to the greatest productivity, though you should make sure to [document your team's process](#documentation-notebook).

 ## Ad-hoc Meetings
 :warning: Try to avoid ad-hoc meetings.
 If one is absolutely necessary, make attendance optional for as many people as possible.